 Not only can digital engagement improve productivity, but it can also save resources in marketing and communication.
-Your IT department or contact person may be able to help you initiate "silent monitoring," which flags the amount of time spent on online tools.
+Your IT department or contact person may be able to help you initiate "silent monitoring," which flags users who spend an inappropriate amount of time on online tools.